SpineML/debian_packaging/README.md

 SpineML_PreFlight and SpineML_2_BRAHMS source code into src/ subdirectories

+You can either run the package.sh scripts one by one, or use the build_ubuntu_NNNN.sh scripts.

-Now cd into debian_packaging/brahms and run the package.sh script.
+To use package.sh; cd into debian_packaging/brahms and run the package.sh script.
 You'll have to install a number of Debian developer packages, including pbuilder.
 Here are the packaging dependencies:

  sudo apt-get install build-essential autoconf automake autotools-dev
                       dh-make debhelper devscripts fakeroot xutils
-                      lintian pbuilder cdbs
+                      lintian pbuilder cdbs libsoap-lite-perl

 Actually, some of these may not be strictly necessary on the host system.
 I believe debhelper only needs to be installed within the